Living in Ecuador

 Emergencies

-Ecuador has an integrated emergency response service, known as ECU 911, to deal with all emergencies that require immediate assistance.
-Dial 911 to report an emergency.
-Assistance is available in English.
-Consider using ECU 911 free smartphone application to register any medical issues and to report various types of emergencies involving yourself or others in need of emergency assistance.
+Ecuador has an Emergency Integrated Response Service (ECU 911) to respond to any emergency incidents that may require immediate assistance.
+Call 911 to report an emergency (assistance in English available).
+Consider using ECU 911 free smartphone application to register any medical issues and to report various types of emergencies involving yourself or others for emergency assistance.

-You can contact the British Embassy´s consular services for general information on available support.
+You can contact the British Embassy´s consular servicesonline for general information on available support.

 If you are a British national in Ecuador and are a victim of crime, have been arrested, hospitalised or affected by a crisis and need urgent help contact the British Embassy Quito or call +593 2 3972 200.

-If you have been the victim of a rape or sexual assault in Ecuador, read the Ecuador: information for victims of rape and sexual assault.
+If you have been the victim of a rape or sexual assault in Ecuador, contact the British Embassy on +593 2 3972 200 and read the Ecuador: information for victims of rape and sexual assault

 Remember anything you tell us will be treated in the strictest confidence.